Korean Honey and Ginger Cookies Recipe: A Sweet Journey

 Cooking Tips for Perfect Honey and Ginger Cookies

-Honey And Ginger Cookies
+Honey and Ginger Cookies

-Close-up: the delightful texture and rich hue of our korean specialty.
+Close-up: The delightful texture and rich hue of our Korean specialty.

 When mixing up the dough, I’ve learned a few tricks to get the perfect texture.
 Be sure to cream the butter and sugars thoroughly – this helps incorporate air into the dough to make the cookies soft and a little puffy after baking.
 I also add both fresh and ground ginger.
 The ground ginger gives a good spicy kick while the minced fresh ginger provides little bursts of flavor in each bite.
 So good!